JordanMicahBennett/Browser-Ai-Arrhythmia-Detection/python-arrhythmia-detection/Readme.md

 About
 ====
-This repository concerns arrhythmia detection using machine learning, based on [damien's repository](https://github.com/daimenspace/ECG-arrhythmia-classification-using-a-2-D-convolutional-neural-network.).
+This repository by Jordan Bennett concerns arrhythmia detection using machine learning, based on [damien's repository](https://github.com/daimenspace/ECG-arrhythmia-classification-using-a-2-D-convolutional-neural-network.).

 The cool thing about the [default application](https://github.com/daimenspace/ECG-arrhythmia-classification-using-a-2-D-convolutional-neural-network.), is that it converts numerical ECG data ([found in examples.csv](https://github.com/JordanMicahBennett/Brower-Ai-Arrythmia-Detection/blob/master/python-arrhythmia-detection/example.csv)) pertaining to a person, to an image, which is then used to train the neural network.